About Us Contact Shop

 They’re these masa (corn) pastry pockets, that are filled with tasty meats, and look super satisfying.

-Apparently they’re a common street food that you can get in that area during Easter and Christmas.
+Apparently they’re a traditional Mexican Christmas food and a common street dish you can get in the area.

 And, they look like the perfect thing to grab while exploring the streets of Oaxaca.